s2taras/gitPractice/README.md

 # gitPractice
-This is the Hello World example from the git tutorial.
+This is the gitPractice example from the git tutorial. (original)